ec-europa/eiopa-styleguide/src/systems/eiopa/eiopa-preset/eiopa-preset-full/README.md

-# EC preset: full
+# EIOPA preset: full

-This preset contains all the EC components.
+This preset contains all components.